-Day 4: Icod de los Vinos & La Masca
+Day 4 of Tenerife itinerary: Icod de los Vinos & La Masca

 The way to La Masca is very curvy – only for experienced drivers!

-Day 5: Charco de Isla Cangrejo & Los Gigantes
+Day 5 of Tenerife itinerary: Charco de Isla Cangrejo & Los Gigantes

 The situation has changed, once I arrived at the south part of the island.
 Charco de Isla Cangrejo looked very inviting to swim.